-Trump administration to withdraw from Open Skies treaty in a further erosion of arms-control pacts with Russia
+Trump administration to withdraw from Open Skies in further erosion of arms-control pacts with Russia

 “Will other countries follow the Americans?
 I doubt it,” he said.
 “Europeans seem to me to understand that the agreement has added value as an instrument of trust, an instrument of predictability, transparency, and that is how we see it.”

-The last remaining main pillar of the arms-control framework between the United States and Russia is the New START pact, signed by Presidents Barack Obama and Dmitry Medvedev in 2010.
-The agreement, which places limits on strategic nuclear platforms such as bombers, submarines and intercontinental ballistic missiles, will expire in February.
+The last remaining main pillar of the arms-control framework between the United States and Russia is the New START pact, signed in 2010 by Presidents Barack Obama and Dmitry Medvedev.
+The agreement, which limits strategic nuclear platforms such as bombers, submarines and intercontinental ballistic missiles, will expire in February.
 It can be extended for five years without any ratification if the U.S. and Russian presidents both agree.

 Russian President Vladimir Putin has said he wants to extend the pact, but the Trump administration has balked, describing it as outdated and lacking in proper oversight.